possen/fothello/README.md

 * Allows different strategies for each player.
 * legal move display
 * challenging play with Mini Othello for AI Strategy.
+* supports AWS EC2 instance to save battery life, if on netowrk and defaults back locally otherwise.

 Limitations
 -----------